-WAC 490-105-130 What are minimum requirements for student refunds?
+WAC 490-105-130 Minimum requirements for student refunds.
 (See RCW 28C.10.050 (1)(b).)
-At a minimum, schools must use the following cancellation and refund policies; however, the agency may approve refund policies whose terms are more favorable to students than the following established minimums.
-Refunds must be paid within thirty calendar days of the student's official date of termination.

-- (1) For resident programs: - (a) The school must refund all money paid if the applicant is not accepted.
-This includes instances where a starting class is canceled by the school; - (b) The school must refund all money paid if the applicant cancels within five business days (excluding Sundays and holidays) after the day the contract is signed or an initial payment is made, as long as the applicant has not begun training; - (c) The school may retain an established registration fee equal to ten percent of the total tuition cost, or one hundred dollars, whichever is less, if the applicant cancels after the fifth business day after signing the contract or making an initial payment.
-A "registration fee" is any fee charged by a school to process student applications and establish a student records system; - (d) If training is terminated after the student enters classes, the school may retain the registration fee established under (c) of this subsection, plus a percentage of the total tuition as described in the following table:
+- (1) At a minimum, schools must use the following applicable refund and cancellation policies; however, the agency may approve refund policies whose terms are more favorable to students than the following established minimums. - (2) The official date of termination or withdrawal of a student shall be determined in the following manner: - (a) The date on which the school recorded the student's last day of attendance; - (b) The date on which the student is terminated for a violation of a published school policy which provides for termination; - (c) No student shall be continued on an inactive status in violation of school policy without written consent of the student.
+Inactive students must be terminated within thirty days of the next available start date and refunded appropriate prepaid tuition and fees at that time. - (3) Refunds must be calculated using the official date of termination or withdrawal and the date designated on the current enrollment agreement executed with the student.
+Refunds must be paid within thirty calendar days of the student's official date of withdrawal or termination. - (4) Application/registration fees may be collected in advance of a student signing an enrollment agreement; however, all monies paid by the student shall be refunded if the student does not sign an enrollment agreement and does not commence participation in the program. - (5) For resident programs: - (a) The school must refund all money paid if the applicant is not accepted.
+This includes instances where a starting class is canceled by the school; - (b) The school must refund all money paid if the applicant cancels within five business days (excluding Sundays and holidays) after the day the contract is signed or an initial payment is made, as long as the applicant has not begun training; the applicant may request cancellation in any manner, in the event of a dispute over timely notice.
+The burden of proof rests on the applicant; - (c) The school may retain an established registration fee equal to ten percent of the total tuition cost, or one hundred dollars, whichever is less, if the applicant cancels after the fifth business day after signing the contract or making an initial payment.
+A "registration fee" is any fee charged by a school to process student applications and establish a student records system;

+(d) If training is terminated after the student enters classes, the school may retain the registration fee established under (c) of this subsection, plus a percentage of the total tuition as described in the following table: